 Community solar, where project benefits flow to multiple EWEB customers instead of individual homeowners, is expected to have roughly a 13.5% capacity factor in Eugene.
 This lower capacity factor is primarily due to siting in the Willamette valley as opposed to Eastern Oregon for utility-scale solar.
 Community solar also requires a larger capital investment per installed MW compared to utility-scale resources due to lack of economies of scale, and lack of ideal siting options.
-However, community solar's proximity to EWEB loads means that it will have lower transmission costs and may provide other resiliency/local benefits.
+However, community solar's proximity to EWEB loads means that it will have lower transmission costs and may provide other

+&lt;sup>12 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis resiliency/local benefits.
 To facilitate community solar programs, EWEB may need to invest in billing system upgrades or other administrative support functions.